devsteppe9/voting_app/README.md

 This project is inspired by [Spring's docker samples](https://github.com/dockersamples/example-voting-app) and enhanced with Spring Boot and Kafka integration.
 The application enables users to vote between two options and demonstrates a microservices architecture with the following components:

-- A front-end web app for submitting votes
+- A front-end web app for submitting votes and lets you create multiple voting sessions
 - A Kafka message broker for handling vote events
 - A worker service to process and persist votes
 - A REST API for managing voting sessions